Introduction

 What should I do if I experience issues with my new water heater after installation?

-Yes, if you encounter problems, consult the manufacturer’s troubleshooting guide or contact a professional for assistance.
+If you run into problems, refer to the manufacturer’s troubleshooting guide or reach out to a professional for help.